dcos/dcos-website/src/events/2018-10-26_South Korea Mesosphere DC\OS First Conference.md

 # Abstract
 First DC/OS Conference in S.Korea !
-Korea IT Companys had been applying DC/OS to their business since 1 year ago.
+Korea IT Companys Vancouver.jpghad been applying DC/OS to their business since 1 year ago.
 Speechers share their experinces to who might have interested in DC/OS.

 ## Introduction of DC/OS and MESOSPHERE, DC/OS architecture, Cunstomer Reference